Hostinger vs SiteGround – Two Great Hosting Providers Compared

-A very close battle once again.
 Hostinger has a way less complicated purchase process, which doesn't require any phone calls and finishes up almost immediately.
 In addition to that, an option to pay with BitCoin is very welcomed.

-In performance, Hostinger is king
+In terms of performance, Hostinger is winning by a huge margin.

 Hostinger and SiteGround are similar in pricing - at least initially, with SiteGround being the more expensive option in the long run.
 SiteGround offers premium customer support while Hostinger shows unbeatable performance results.
 And they both have user-friendly website builders.

 Let's count the points.
 Hostinger gets pricing and performance while SiteGround wins at customer support and features.
 User experience is almost equal, yet it's easier to purchase Hostinger services.
 So, by a fraction, our winner is Hostinger.